bernhardpg/quadruped_locomotion/README.md

 ## HO
 - [X] Clean up HOQP class
 - [X] Make sure that all indices of inequality constraint matrices are correct
-- [ ] Implement equality constraints
+- [X] Implement cost function
-- [ ] Make sure that all indices of equality constraint matrices are correct
+- [ ] Make sure that all indices of cost function are correct
 - [ ] Solve a single task
 - [ ] Solve all tasks in order
 - [ ] Implement higher-level solutions instead of placeholder functions